 The term "right to die" is the idea that a person has the right to end their life or be voluntarily euthanized.
-In general, this refers to people with terminal illness and the belief that they should be able to end their life, turn down lifesaving treatments, or move forward with assisted suicide if they so desire.
+In general, this refers to people with a terminal illness, such as cancer, and the belief that they should be able to end their life, turn down lifesaving treatments or move forward with assisted suicide if they so desire.

-As of 2019, there are just a handful of U.S. states that have “right to die" laws.
+As of 2021, there are just a handful of U.S. states with "right to die" laws.
 Those states are:

 In these states, it is legal for terminally ill patients to receive lethal medication from their doctors.
-In the state of Montana, there is even legal protection in place for doctors who write prescriptions for lethal medications when patients request them.
+In Montana, there is currently no death with dignity statute; however, the end-of-life option is legal through State Supreme Court ruling.

 In New Mexico, a judge ruled that patients have to receive a lethal dose of medication if they are terminally ill.